project-lux/lux-middletier/test/endpoints/testing-notes.md

 3. Save the response bodies but *not* embed them into the HTML report as that's asking too much.
 4. Not restrict by provider or endpoint.
 5. Do a dry run to verify we like our settings.
-6. Captured STDERR and STDOUT to a file --ideally with a name that is unique to the test.
+6. *Potentially* capture STDERR and STDOUT to a file
+    * We could do so by adding `> nohup.txt 2>&1` in front of the ampersand.
+    * If we do, consider using a test-specific filename.
+    * The concern is this file will get very large as the URL of every request is sent to STDOUT.

-Example pre-configured for the MarkLogic 1/3rd test:
+Example pre-configured for the MarkLogic 1/3rd test, but that does not write STD* to a file:

 ```bash
 $ nohup node run-tests.js \